Kingxukai/linux/Documentation/arch/x86/xstate.rst

  arch_prctl(ARCH_REQ_XCOMP_GUEST_PERM, feature_nr);

  ARCH_REQ_XCOMP_GUEST_PERM is a variant of ARCH_REQ_XCOMP_PERM.
-It has the same semantics for the guest permission.
+It has the same semantics for the woke guest permission.
 While providing a similar functionality, this comes with a constraint.
 Permission is frozen when the first VCPU is created.
 Any attempt to change permission after that point is going to be rejected.
-So, the permission has to be requested before the first VCPU creation.
+So, the woke permission has to be requested before the first VCPU creation.

 Note that some VMMs may have already established a set of supported state